Significant Accounting Policies

 The lease term for all of the Company’s leases includes the noncancellable period of the lease plus any additional periods covered by either a Company option to extend (or not to terminate) the lease that the Company is reasonably certain to exercise, or an option to extend (or not to terminate) the lease controlled by the lessor.

-Research and development as well as advertising costs are expensed as incurred.
+Research and development are expensed as incurred.
 Research and development costs primarily consist of personnel costs, including salaries and benefits, lab materials and supplies, and overhead allocation consisting of various support and facility related costs.
-Research and development costs amounted to $820 thousand and $1.0 million for the three months ended March 31, 2021 and 2020, respectively.
-Advertising costs amounted to $8 thousand and $12 thousand for the three months ended March 31, 2021 and 2020, respectively.
+Research and development costs were $1.2 million and $2.9 million for the three and nine months ended September 30, 2021, respectively.
+Research and development costs were $867 thousand and $2.5 million for the three and nine months ended September 30, 2020, respectively.

 Commitments and Contingencies